-The Independent Living Program follows high school graduates as they progress from living at Boysville to living independently by providing emotional and financial support as needed.
-Residents entering college or vocational school are eligible for tuition and book assistance, as well as living allowances.
-Residents entering the job force directly from high school are eligible for reduced housing on the Boysville campus for one year after graduating high school.
-In these apartment-like settings, young adults get their first taste of living independently and supporting themselves all while having strong role models and family figures nearby.
+Boysville’s Supervised Independent Living Program follows high school graduates as they progress from living at Boysville or in foster care to living independently by providing emotional and financial support as needed.
+Residents entering college or vocational school are eligible for book assistance, as well as living allowances.
+Housing, food allowance and college living expenses as well as case management and therapeutic programs are offered to youths enrolled in the program.

 - Young adults must complete the SIL application and obtain a referral from their DFPS caseworker

 - Once the referral and application are completed, it gets sent to state office for approval.

 - Young adults will an interview and tour of the program.
 If accepted, the young adult must accept placement within 72 hours.

 - A young adult must meet one of the following critieria: working at least 80 hours a month, attending high school or 6 hours of college courses, or involved in a volunteer/job skills program.

 For more information, contact Stephanie Harvey via email SIL@boysvilletexas.org